yuanlin2004/lumi/README.md

 2. a [blog series](https://yuanlin2004.github.io/lumi-blog) which tell stories, lessons and learnings that cannot be easily conveyed by code and documents.

 This is the code repo.

+The starting project is [`llama2-np.py`](https://github.com/yuanlin2004/lumi/tree/main/llama2-np) - an implementation of llama2 in numpy.